open-sauced/intro/README.md

 ## Course Overview

-The course is divided into five chapters, each covering a different aspect of open source:
+The course is divided into six chapters, each covering a different aspect of open source:

 ### 1. What is Open Source?